skohlmann/jpaunit/README.md

 ## Custom serializers

-Often one might find in need of writing custom serializers for scalar types (the more common types are supported out of the box, thanks to the [YamlBeans library](http://yamlbeans.sourceforge.net/), but custom serializers can be added simply by adding them to the ```JpaUnitConfig``` instance that is being passed to jpaunit.
+Often one might find in need of writing custom serializers for scalar types (the more common types are supported out of the box, thanks to the [YamlBeans library](http://yamlbeans.sourceforge.net/), but custom serializers can be added simply by adding them to the ```JpaUnitConfig``` instance that is being passed to JpaUnit.

 ```
 import java.util.UUID;